ministryofjustice/moj-frontend/docs/design-system-statuses.md

 A building block is archived when it's no longer needed.
 This is usually because the need has been met by the [GOV.UK Design System](https://design-system.service.gov.uk/) (which we do not want to duplicate).

-### How to use
+### How to use ‘archived’ building blocks

-Building blocks with an 'archived' status should not be used and are no longer being supported.
+Building blocks with an 'archived' status should not be used.
+They are no longer being supported.